Ontario Highway 6: South Baymouth to McKerrow

 which swings open for 15 minutes of each daylight hour in the summer to allow boats to pass through the channel.
 As of 2021, studies by the MTO have proposed replacing the aging structure with a two-lane crossing.

 After crossing the North Channel, Highway 6 climbs through the La Cloche Mountains near Whitefish Falls.
-Eventually, it arrives in Baldwin, north of Espanola, ending at Highway 17 in the community of McKerrow, 117 km from South Baymouth.
+Eventually, it arrives in Baldwin, north of Espanola.
+The highway officially ends at the Trans-Canada Highway (Highway 17) in the community of McKerrow, 117 km from South Baymouth.